Rheumatoid Arthritis Drugs Market Size and Share

 Rheumatoid arthritis is an autoimmune disorder that causes pain and inflammation in the body's joints.
 It primarily affects the joints of the hands, wrists, elbows, knees, and ankles.
 It also affects the cardiac and respiratory systems and is a systemic disease.
 It thus exhibits symptoms of swelling, redness, and warmth in the affected areas.
 The drugs to treat rheumatoid arthritis include NSAIDs, corticosteroids, DMARDs, biologics, and analgesics, which help reduce inflammation, suppress the immune system, and relieve pain.

-The rheumatoid arthritis drugs market is segmented by type of molecule, drug class, sales channel, and geography.
+The rheumatoid arthritis drugs market is segmented by type of molecule, drug class, route of administration, end-user, and geography.
 By type of molecule, the market is segmented into pharmaceuticals and biopharmaceuticals.
 By drug class, the market is segmented into non-steroidal anti-inflammatory drugs (NSAIDs), disease-modifying antirheumatic drugs (DMARDs), corticosteroids, analgesics, and other drug classes.
-By sales channel, the market is segmented into prescription and over-the-counter (OTC).
-By geography, the market is segmented into North America, Europe, Asia-Pacific, Middle East and Africa, and South America.
+By route of administration, the market is segmented into oral, parenteral, and topical.
+By end user, the market is segmented into hospital pharmacies, specialty pharmacies, and online pharmacies.
+By geography, the market is segmented into North America, Europe, Asia-Pacific, the Middle East and Africa, and South America.
 The report also covers the estimated market sizes and trends for 17 countries across significant global regions.
 The report offers market sizes and forecasts in terms of value (USD) for the above segments.

 | Pharmaceuticals |